 \item $\mu_j\in\Gamma$ and $M_j'$ is a Cartier divisor which is nef over $ Z $ for any $j$,

-\item there are exactly $ N $ exceptional divisorial valuations $ E $ over $X$ with $ a_\ell(E,X,B+M) \le 1 $, and
+\item there are exactly $ n $ exceptional divisorial valuations $ E $ over $X$ with $ a(E,X,B+M) \leq 1 $, and

-\item $ a_\ell(E,X,B+M)\ge 1+\varepsilon$ for any exceptional divisorial valuation $E$ over $ X $ with $ a_\ell(E,X,B+M)>1$. \end{enumerate} Then for any divisorial valuation $F$ over $ X $ with $a_\ell(F,X,B+M)\le1$ it holds that $a_\ell(F,X,B+M) \in \mathcal{LD}$. \end{prop}
+\item $ a(E,X,B+M)\geq 1+\varepsilon$ for any exceptional divisorial valuation $E$ over $ X $ with $ a(E,X,B+M)>1$. \end{enumerate} Then for any divisorial valuation $F$ over $ X $ with $a(F,X,B+M)\le1$ it holds that $a(F,X,B+M) \in \mathcal{LD}$. \end{prop}

 \begin{proof} Let $ (X,B+M) $ be a g-pair satisfying all the assumptions of the proposition.
-By Proposition \ref{prop:bddci} there exists a positive integer $I_0$ depending only on $N$ and $\varepsilon$ such that $I_0 D$ is Cartier for any Weil divisor $D$ on $X$.
-On the other hand, by \cite[Theorem 1.4]{Chen20} there exist a finite set $\Gamma_1$ of positive real numbers and a finite set $\Gamma_2$ of non-negative rational numbers which depend only on $\Gamma$ so that
+By Proposition \ref{prop:bddci} there exists a positive integer $I_0$ depending only on $n$ and $\varepsilon$ such that $I_0 D$ is Cartier for any Weil divisor $D$ on $X$.
+By \cite[Theorem 1.4]{Chen20} there exist a finite set $\Gamma_1$ of positive real numbers and a finite set $\Gamma_2$ of non-negative rational numbers which depend only on $\Gamma$ so that